Cuban kite

 The Cuban kite (Chondrohierax wilsonii) is a bird of prey in the family Accipitridae which also includes many other diurnal raptors such as kites, eagles and harriers.
+The species was originally described in 1847 by John Cassin from material at The Academy of Natural Sciences of Philadelphia.
 It is endemic to Cuba.

-This species is classified as critically endangered by BirdLife International and the IUCN.
-The current population is estimated 50 to 249 mature birds.
-In the last 40 years the species has only been observed a handful of times with the latest published sighting in 2010 in Alejandro de Humboldt National Park.

 The Clements Checklist considered it as subspecies of the hook-billed kite until its 2022 revision.
 A molecular phylogenetics analysis using mitochondrial DNA suggests that it warrants species status having diverged from the mainland lineage approximately 400,000 to 1.5 million years ago.

-Forest destruction and degradation is the leading cause of population decline, as well as the reduction in prey snail numbers and persecution by local farmers.
-Its apparently tame nature makes it an easy target for shooters.

 Description

 The Cuban kite is a little smaller than the hook-billed kite.
 Males have gray upperparts, black bars on the tail, and the underparts evenly barred grayish and white.
 Females resemble the Grenada form of hook-billed kite, but the brown barring on the underparts is less rufescent.
 The bill of Cuban kite is yellowish, in contrast to hook-billed kite's mostly dark bill.
+The genus name Chondrohierax comes from the Greek meaning cartilage hawk.

+Distribution

+In the 20th century the Cuban kite was only reported in the Sagua-Baracoa mountain range in the provinces of Holguín, from which the species was originally described, Santiago de Cuba, and Guantánamo.
+Recent studies indicate that the species is now restricted to small areas in the east of Cuba, near Moa and Baracoa, and possibly some other parts of Holguín and Guantánamo.
+Lives in tall trees of forests bordering rivers below 500 m (1640 ft).

 Behavior

-Cuban kites feed on colored tree snails and slugs, which they find in the forest undergrowth, for which the deeply hooked bill is thought to be adapted for.
+Cuban kites feed on colored tree snails (possibly of the genera: Zachrysia,Coryda, and Polymita) and slugs (possibly of the genus Veronicella), which they find in the forest undergrowth, for which the deeply hooked bill is thought to be adapted.
+Their perches are often found by looking for piles of snail shells and feces.

+Conservation threats

+This species is classified as critically endangered by BirdLife International and the IUCN.
+The current population is estimated 50 to 249 mature birds.
+In the last 40 years the species has only been observed a handful of times with the latest published sighting in 2010 in Alejandro de Humboldt National Park.
+The rarity of sightings has led to growing concern of that the species is functionally extinct.

+Forest destruction and degradation, especially along riparian corridors is the leading cause of population decline, as well as the reduction in prey snail numbers and persecution by local farmers.
+Local farmers see the birds as a threat to their poultry likely because they mistake it for other raptor species.
+Its apparently tame nature makes it an easy target for shooters.